datdao1998/AWS-SAA-03-Note/questions/dyamodb.md

 C. Create an on-demand backup of the table by using the DynamoDB console.
 Store the backup in an Amazon S3 bucket.
 Set an S3 Lifecycle configuration for the S3 bucket.

 D. Create an Amazon EventBridge (Amazon CloudWatch Events) rule to invoke an AWS Lambda function.
 Configure the Lambda function to back up the table and to store the backup in an Amazon S3 bucket.
 Set an S3 Lifecycle configuration for the S3 bucket.

+========================================>

+**Question**

+A company is building a new dynamic ordering website.
+The company wants to minimize server maintenance and patching.
+The website must be highly available and must scale read and write capacity as quickly as possible to meet changes in user demand.

+Which solution will meet these requirements?

+**A. Host static content in Amazon S3.
+Host dynamic content by using Amazon API Gateway and AWS Lambda.
+Use Amazon DynamoDB with on-demand capacity for the database.
+Configure Amazon CloudFront to deliver the website content.**

+B. Host static content in Amazon S3.
+Host dynamic content by using Amazon API Gateway and AWS Lambda.
+Use Amazon Aurora with Aurora Auto Scaling for the database.
+Configure Amazon CloudFront to deliver the website content.

+C. Host all the website content on Amazon EC2 instances.
+Create an Auto Scaling group to scale the EC2 instances.
+Use an Application Load Balancer to distribute traffic.
+Use Amazon DynamoDB with provisioned write capacity for the database.

+D. Host all the website content on Amazon EC2 instances.
+Create an Auto Scaling group to scale the EC2 instances.
+Use an Application Load Balancer to distribute traffic.
+Use Amazon Aurora with Aurora Auto Scaling for the database.

+========================================>

+**Question**

+A company runs an application on a large fleet of Amazon EC2 instances.
+The application reads and writes entries into an Amazon DynamoDB table.
+The size of the DynamoDB table continuously grows, but the application needs only data from the last 30 days.
+The company needs a solution that minimizes cost and development effort.

+Which solution meets these requirements?

+A. Use an AWS CloudFormation template to deploy the complete solution.
+Redeploy the CloudFormation stack every 30 days, and delete the original stack.

+B. Use an EC2 instance that runs a monitoring application from AWS Marketplace.
+Configure the monitoring application to use Amazon DynamoDB Streams to store the timestamp when a new item is created in the table.
+Use a script that runs on the EC2 instance to delete items that have a timestamp that is older than 30 days.

+C. Configure Amazon DynamoDB Streams to invoke an AWS Lambda function when a new item is created in the table.
+Configure the Lambda function to delete items in the table that are older than 30 days.

+**D. Extend the application to add an attribute that has a value of the current timestamp plus 30 days to each new item that is created in the table.
+Configure DynamoDB to use the attribute as the TTL attribute.**